sandhyaparna/Data-Science/Time Series/Overview.md

 * Seasonality – variations at specific time-frames. eg people might have a tendency to buy cars in a particular month because of pay increment or festivals.
 * Periodicity
 * Autocorrelation - Estimate autocorrelation coeffs at different lags at plot them.
 For different lags - coefficients for x0 & x1, x0 & x2, x0 & x3, x0 & x4, x0 & x5, etc. At different lags calculate autocorrelation and plot them, all those values should be near 0.
 If either 1 or 2 autocorrelation coeffs are not near 0, those can be considered as noise.
-Using ACF graph identify q in Moving average(q),  is the lag at which the acf coeff is not near 0
+Using ACF graph identify q in Moving average(q),  is the lag at which the acf coeff is not near 0.
+PACF plot is used to determine MA terms, ACF plot is used to determine AR terms <br/>

 White noise is stationary - It does not matter when you observe it, it should look much the same at any point in time.
 Ways to Stationarize Non-Stationary models: